 Since the beginning of SEO there have been two groups of SEOs: white hat and black hat.
-They have been framed as Good and Evil, and they have the same goal, but different methods.
+Users have framed them as Good and Evil, and they have the same goal, but different methods.
 Black hat’s want to drive traffic and beat the search engine without regard to ethical or moral choices in how they accomplish this.
 White hat’s play by the rules and receive value by providing value.
-Many times intentions and actions don’t line up or fall into one categorization of the other, these are known as ‘grey hat.’
+Many times intentions and actions don’t line up or fall into one categorization of the other; these are ‘grey hat.’

 There is a third player in the game: the search engines.
 For this article, we will focus mainly on Google since they have the lion’s share of the market in the US.

-Google works with white hat and against black hat because it has one goal throughout all of this, which is to provide the best user experience possible by providing the best search results possible, thus maintaining its market share.
+Google works with white hat and against black hat because it has one goal throughout all of this: to provide the best user experience possible by providing the best search results possible, thus maintaining its market share.

-To understand where SEO stands today, we must understand why and how we got to this point.
+In the interest of understanding SEO and where it stands today, we must understand why and how we got to this point.
 Let’s begin.

 A Brief History of SEO

+A key component of understanding SEO is understanding it’s history.
 When the internet first gained popularity, there was not a simple way to navigate around.
 This was due to both technical constraints and a lack of innovation and vision.
 People primarily defaulted to directories; in the offline world, the Yellow Pages was the dominant entity in how to find a phone number or a business.
 Web directories were clunky and with the speed of internet growth, difficult to maintain.
 From this, search engines were born.
 Yahoo, Lycos, Altavista and many more were battling against each other for the search market.
-All of their results were based on relevance of content to the words a searcher put in.
-It was not long after these were created that people realized the value of being listed at the top.
+They based their results on relevance of content to the words a searcher put in.
+Not long after their creation, people realized the value of being listed at the top.
 Thus, SEO was born.

 White hat SEO’s started writing content for users that was relevant and solved a problem.
 Black hat’s began stuffing content with keywords to make them appear more relevant to the search engines.
-The simple relevance algorithms of the time could be gamed easily, even just filling a page with the same keyword over and over would help it rank higher in many search engines.
+Content creators could easily exploit the simple relevance algorithms of the time, even just filling a page with the same keyword over and over would help it rank higher in many search engines.
 Many sites would do this and hide the text by making it the same color as the background so it wasn’t visible to users.
 Search engine algorithms were so literal at the time that sites would make a separate page for every variation of a keyword, including typos, to capture all of the traffic.
 It wasn’t long before relevance and quality weren’t correlated because gaming SEO was so effective.